Skip to main content

 15. Change the handrails

 Another dramatic change, altering the handrails, can be a big statement.
 A simple coat of paint can change the look in a weekend, or installing something entirely new could be just the upgrade you’ve been looking for.
-“Changing up the look of your wood stairs can be as simple as picking a new railing design or switching out the posts for something a little different,” says Woodstairs.com.
+“Changing up the look of your wood stairs can be as simple as picking a new railing design or switching out the posts for something a little different,” said Woodstairs.com.

 16. Use decals